EasyWebApp/DevCLI/ReadMe.md

     Developer command-line tool for WebCell

     Options:
         -V, --version            output the version number
         -h, --help               output usage information

     Commands:
-        boot [path] [options]  Boot a directory as a WebCell project pack                   Bundle components to a package with JS modules in it preview                Real-time preview during development
+        boot [path] [options]    Boot a directory as a WebCell project new <name> [attributes]  Create a Component from Code template (Attributes should be separated by commas)
+        pack                     Bundle components to a package with JS modules in it preview                  Real-time preview during development
         help [cmd]               display help for [cmd]